icebelly29/Sentinel-Smart-ADAS-Integrated-Fleet-Monitoring-System/README.md

     python main.py
     ```

 3. **Access the web dashboard**:
-    Open a browser and navigate to `http://127.0.0.1:5000` to view fleet and driver data.
+    - Open `index.html` in your browser, or serve it with a simple static server.
+    - Ensure the backend is running at `http://127.0.0.1:5000`.

 ## Tech Stack
 - **Python**: Core language used for ADAS, driver monitoring, and passenger counting.